agilestarskim/Midget/README.md

-# WidgetController
+# MidgetController

-iOS Widget control system in swiftUI you can add, delete and move your own views
+Mimic iOS Widget control system in swiftUI you can add, delete and move your own views

 # Screenshots